rkdutta/gitops-training/README.md

  --namespace cluster-1-flux-system
 ```

+## Base and Overlays
-## Defining an application base for deployment
+## Defining an application base & overlays for deployment

-The application base is defined in the following base path in the same git repository
+The application base is defined in the following base path and a cluster deployment in the same git repository
 ```
 ├── apps
 │   └── sample
 │       ├── kustomization.yaml
 │       ├── sample-namespace.yaml
 │       └── sample-pod.yaml
+├── clusters
+│   ├── cluster-0
+│   │   ├── flux-system
+│   │   │   ├── gotk-components.yaml
+│   │   │   ├── gotk-sync.yaml
+│   │   │   └── kustomization.yaml
+│   │   └── kustomization-example.yaml
 ```

+## Kustomization Example
 ## Create a kustomization
 When the flux-systems are up and running and base application is defined, it is time to deploy an application on the cluster using flux.